 Want to find cheapest available flights every time you shop?
-FareCompare CEO Rick Seaney shares his best money-saving tips.
+FareCompare CEO Rick Seaney shares his favorite money-saving tips.

 According to FareCompare’s database of current and historical airfares (one of the world’s largest), airfare pricing trends show the best day to shop for U.S. domestic tickets is Tuesday and the best time on Tuesday is about 3 p.m. eastern.
 Here’s why:

-- Other airlines join in to stay competitive
+- Other airlines lower prices to stay competitive

 - Price matching is usually complete by early Tuesday afternoon